jdrdza/JDRA_Bootcamp/README.md

 load("Hidalgo.js")
 load("Estado de Mexico.js")
 ```
 If everything is correct, on each command the terminal will display a true message.
-If it's false, then wait a minute and try again to run the command.</li>
+If it is false, then wait a minute and try again to run the command.</li>
     </ol>
     <h3>5.3.- Instructions for running the endpoint to get the states of Mexico</h3>
     <ol>